 Look at roles in your organisation and on job websites to find the type of job you want to have.
 Look at the required skills and experience.
-Think about what skills you already have, and which ones you need to develop.
+Think about what skills you already have and which ones you need to develop.

-- what do you like about your current job?
+What do you like about your current job?

-- what are your strengths – what are you doing well?
+What are you doing well?

-- what skills do you want to develop?
+What skills do you want to develop?